 Discussion: Class Introductions

-The student will post a video introduction of himself or herself and then reply to two other classmates.
+Discussions are collaborative learning experiences.
+Therefore, the student will post a video introduction of himself or herself and then reply to two other classmates.
+The visual presentation must include a 5-minute maximum recorded presentation.
+Each reply must contain at least 150 words, including a question or a relevant follow-up response to guide the discussion.
 (CLO: A, B, C, F, H, I)

 Discussions are collaborative learning experiences and a chance to share thoughts with other students.
 After reading each prompt, the student will post a thread of 500 words minimum.
 In addition to the thread, the student will post replies of 250 words minimum to two (2) other students’ threads.
 At least 2 scholarly sources are required for the initial thread.
 Acceptable sources are course readings, Bible, and peer-reviewed journal articles.
 At least 1 biblical principle must be integrated.
 (CLO: A, B, C, F, H, I)